kkoyung/joymote/README.md

 # Joymote

-Use your Joy-Con or Pro Controller as remote control of your Linux machine.
+Use Joy-Con or Pro Controller as remote control of Linux machine.

 ## Installation